PufferFinance/PufferPool/docs/PufferProtocol.md

 # PufferProtocol

-The PufferProtocol is the contract that manges the validators and is safe keeping the validators' bond and Validator Tickets.
+The PufferProtocol is the contract that manages the validators and is safe keeping the validators' bond and Validator Tickets.

 ## Registering a new validator